devOpifex/leprechaun/README.md

 # leprechaun

-Leprechaun is allows you to generate dependency-free robust [shiny](http://shiny.rstudio.com/) applications.
+Leprechaun is allows you to generate _lean_ and robust [shiny](http://shiny.rstudio.com/) applications.

 </div>